Cyprus has made a reputation for itself in the world of crypto as a tax haven.

 Due to the ambiguity of crypto tax laws in Cyprus it is generally considered to be a crypto-friendly jurisdiction.

 One of the main features that sets Cyprus apart when it comes to the taxation of virtual assets is that Capital Gains Taxes only affect immovable property.
-This means that any earnings on crypto that would otherwise be considered capital gains are exempt from the Cyprus Capital Gains Tax.

 For individuals buying, selling and trading crypto as a side investment, on the whole gains from these transactions are not liable to taxation